Clinical Hematology Atlas Elsevier eBook on VitalSource, 6th Edition

 Elsevier eBook on VitalSource

-Learn how to accurately identify cells at the microscope with Clinical Hematology Atlas, 6th Edition.
+Help your students learn to accurately identify cells at the microscope with Clinical Hematology Atlas, 6th Edition.
 An excellent companion to Rodak's Hematology: Clinical Principles and Applications, this award-winning atlas offers complete coverage of the basics of hematologic morphology, including examination of the peripheral blood smear, maturation of the blood cell lines, and information on a variety of clinical disorders.
-Vivid photomicrographs, schematic diagrams, and electron micrographs clearly illustrate hematology from normal cell maturation to the development of various pathologies so you can be certain you’re making accurate conclusions in the lab.
+Vivid photomicrographs, schematic diagrams, and electron micrographs clearly illustrate hematology from normal cell maturation to the development of various pathologies so students can be certain they are making accurate conclusions in the lab.

 - Schematic diagrams, photomicrographs, and electron micrographs in every chapter visually enhance student understanding of hematologic cellular morphology.

 - Compact size, concise text, and spiral binding make it easy to carry and reference this atlas in the laboratory.

 - Chapter on normal newborn peripheral blood morphology covers the normal cells found in neonatal blood.